 For your reference, the first HK$2M taxable income of a Hong Kong company (i.e. Profits Tax is applied) is taxed at 8.25% annually (16.5% for the remaining amount).
 What is more, the Hong Kong government has a track record of giving away generous tax reductions (a fixed rate discount on the final tax payment) to the corporate and individual taxpayer (i.e. taxpayer of Profits Tax and Salaries Tax, respectively).
 Nevertheless, Hong Kong does not charge Capital Gain Tax and VAT.

 To enjoy such corporate taxation benefits, you don’t have to give up your individual tax benefits.
 Actually, you can enjoy both of them by the setup of your Hong Kong company and file the taxes of your business under the corporate taxation scheme.

 As a reminder, the extra benefits are not eligible to the unincorporated business bodies, so that sole proprietorship and partnership business are ruled out, unfortunately.

-It can apply to corporate to any size, even the sole-member company (which means you become the sole director and shareholder of your company).
+It can apply to corporate of any size, even the sole-member company (which means you become the sole director and shareholder of your company).
 The ratio of saving

 After incorporation of your company, you, as the only director, are effectively an employee of your company thus, you are on the payroll; you are also the shareholder, so you are entitled to receive dividends from your company.